 Financial Questions for Married Couples — What You’ll Go Over

-One person will be in charge of getting all the following money digits together (don’t worry – it doesn’t always have to be one person’s job; we’ll dive into money roles in a minute).
+One person will be in charge of getting all the following money digits together, so that you know what the current financial situation looks like (don’t worry – it doesn’t always have to be one person’s job; we’ll dive into money roles in a minute).

-You want to look over your following money digits:
+You want to look over your following money digits (be unbiased here, and report what you see!):

 - Your Net Worth, Compared with Last Year’s: You want a snapshot of your net worth, and then also to see how it compares to one year ago.
-Don’t worry if you don’t have last year’s numbers – spend the 20 minutes or so to set up your net worth in a free tracker, like Personal Capital’s net worth tracker (that’s the one we use).
+Don’t worry if you don’t have last year’s numbers – spend the 20 minutes or so to set up your net worth in a free tracker, like Personal Capital’s net worth tracker (that’s the one we use, and one of my favorite financial resources).
 Then anytime you want it, you can get your net worth numbers.

 - Your Credit Score: Do you have a credit card that tells you your credit score for free?
 Ours does.
 If not, you can use a free service like Credit Sesame to get your credit score (Credit Sesame uses the VantageScore instead of FICO, and it will still give you a good snapshot of where each of your credit health is at).